mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Big Data and Spark with Python/Big Data and Spark with Python.md

       - RDD are immutable, lazily evaluated and cacheable
       - There are two types of RDDS operations:
         - **Transformations**:
-          - Filter: Applier function to each element and return elements that evaluate to true
+          - **Filter**: Applier function to each element and return elements that evaluate to true
-          - Map: Transform each element and preserves # of elements, very similar idea to pandas .apply()
+          - **Map**: Transform each element and preserves # of elements, very similar idea to pandas .apply()
             - Grabbing first letter of a list of names
-          - FlatMap: Transform each element into 0-N elements and changes # of elements
+          - **FlatMap**: Transform each element into 0-N elements and changes # of elements
             - Transforming corpus of text into list of names
         - **Actions**:
-          - First: Return the first element of the RDD
+          - **First**: Return the first element of the RDD
-          - Collect: Return all the elements of the RDD as an array of driver program
+          - **Collect**: Return all the elements of the RDD as an array of driver program
-          - Count: Return the count of the RDD
+          - **Count**: Return the count of the RDD
-          - Take: Return an array with the first n elements of the RDD
+          - **Take**: Return an array with the first n elements of the RDD

     - RDDs will be holding their values in tuples
       - (key, value)
     - This offers better partitioning of data and leads to functionality based on reduction
-    - Reduce() : An action that will aggregate RDD elements using function that returns a single element
+    - **Reduce()** : An action that will aggregate RDD elements using function that returns a single element
-    - ReduceByKey(): An action that will aggregate pair action elements using a function that returns a pair RDD
+    - **ReduceByKey()**: An action that will aggregate pair action elements using a function that returns a pair RDD
-    - these ideas similar to group of operation
+    - these ideas similar to fgroup of operation

 - Spark ecosystem now includes :
   - Spark SQL